superfly/docs/app-guides/custom-domains-with-fly.html.md

 flyctl certs create example.com
 ```

-If you are adding a wildcard domain, remember to place quotes around the hostname to avoid inadvertent shell expansion:
+If you are using [dedicated IPs](https://fly.io/docs/reference/services/#dedicated-ipv4) and want to add a wildcard domain, remember to place quotes around the hostname to avoid inadvertent shell expansion:

 ```cmd
 flyctl certs create "*.example.com"